Training Diffusion Policies via Prior-Mapping Co-Evolution: Experiments

 \subsubsection{Training Details}

-We instantiate \textsc{GoRL} using PPO for the encoder and either Flow Matching (\textsc{GoRL(FM)}) or Diffusion (\textsc{GoRL(Diff)}) for the decoder.
-We follow the \textbf{two-timescale} training scheme described in Section~\ref{sec:method}: a 60M-step warm-up phase (using a fixed approximate identity decoder), followed by three generative refinement stages at 60M, 120M, and 150M steps.
-At the beginning of each refinement stage, we freeze the encoder and train the decoder on the most recent on-policy rollout buffer using Eq.~(\ref{eq:decoder-loss}) with latent inputs sampled from the fixed prior $\mathcal{N}(0,I)$.
-Subsequently, we fix the decoder and run a new encoder phase.
-Consistent with our \textbf{behavioral warm start} strategy, the encoder is reset to the prior $\mathcal{N}(0,I)$ at the start of each phase and then optimized using the latent PPO objective (Eq.~(\ref{eq:ppo-latent})) combined with KL regularization.
-Unless otherwise noted, decoder training runs for 50 epochs per stage with a learning rate of $3\times 10^{-4}$.
-To ensure a fair comparison, we use identical PPO hyperparameters for the encoder across all methods.
-All experiments are run on four NVIDIA RTX~A5000 GPUs.
-For reproducibility, a complete list of hyperparameters is provided in Appendix~\ref{app:details}.
+We instantiate \textsc{GoRL} using PPO for the encoder and either Flow Matching (\textsc{GoRL-FM}) or Diffusion (\textsc{GoRL-Diff}) for the decoder.
+Training adheres to the \textbf{two-timescale} schedule defined in Section~\ref{sec:method}.
+We partition the interaction budget into four stages of $60\text{M}, 60\text{M}, 30\text{M},$ and $30\text{M}$ steps.
+The first stage serves as a warm-up phase with a fixed approximate identity decoder to ensure early stability, while decoder refinement occurs at the transitions between subsequent stages.
+At each boundary, we freeze the encoder and train the decoder on the most recent on-policy rollout buffer using Eq.~(\ref{eq:decoder-loss}), with latent inputs sampled from the fixed prior $\mathcal{N}(0,I)$.
+Following this, we \textbf{re-initialize} the encoder to the prior $\mathcal{N}(0,I)$ before resuming latent PPO optimization.
+Other details are provided in Appendix~\ref{app:details}.